kubernetes/kubernetes/examples/guestbook-go/README.md

 redis-slave-controller                 redis-slave             gurpartap/redis                     name=redis,role=slave        2
 ```

-The redis slave configures itself by looking for the Kubernetes service environment variables in the container environment.
+The redis slave configures itself by looking for the redis-master service name:port pair.
 In particular, the redis slave is started with the following command:

 ```shell
 redis-server --slaveof redis-master 6379